 These are a few questions you can ask yourself to get started.
 Notice we aren’t asking logistical questions just yet, such as whom you can interview or what your interview topics will be.
 It’s best to get a clear picture of what your company needs to serve its goals before entering logistics.

 After you’ve developed background information on your topic, a strategy, followed by a script, is next at hand.
 How do you create a plan for a video testimonial?

-Take a moment to think about what is most important here – that a potential customer is able to see the value of your brand, product, or service and how it applies to them.
+Take a moment to think about what is most important here – that a potential customer can see the value of your brand, product, or service and how it applies to them.
 Write down the top values you wish to portray and use this as a starting point for questions you may want to be answered on screen.

 For your script, you don’t have to write a narrative.
-All it will take is a series of questions, that when asked, will provide the editor with enough material to make your case for a sale.
+All it will take is a series of questions that will provide the editor with enough material to make your case for a sale when asked.
 Not familiar with scripting or writing interview questions?
 Hire a pro!

 #3 Use professional services

 This tip might seem like a cheap sales pitch coming from a video production services company.
 Hear us out – DIY has its place, as demonstrated in many scenarios such as the B2B case for user- and influencer-generated social stories.
 But it would be best if you had a strategically-balanced mix of professionally produced content and user-generated video.
 Providing potential clients with a window into other clients’ viewpoints of your products and services should be as sharp, clear, clean, and professional as your budget allows.